Ara-HOPE: Human-Centric Post-Editing Evaluation for Dialectal Arabic to Modern Standard Arabic Translation: Methodology Design

 \textbf{Design Principles:} To ensure a theoretically sound and practical taxonomy, we developed guidelines grounded in best practices in translation quality assessment \cite{Han02072020,10.1007/s10579-021-09537-5} and refined them through iterative feedback from focus groups with native DA speakers.
 The finalized guidelines comprise six core principles: (1) \textbf{Identifiability:} Errors must be detectable by minimally trained native dialect speakers to ensure consistent evaluation.
 (2) \textbf{Distinguishability:} Categories should have minimal conceptual overlap, with clear definitions to avoid confusion.
 (3) \textbf{Actionability:} Error classification must enable targeted system improvements through quantifiable error severity and clear mapping to issues in the translation system.
 (4) \textbf{Comprehensiveness:} The taxonomy must capture all major errors common in DA-MSA MT, including dialect-specific challenges.
 (5) \textbf{Relevance:} Categories must address issues unique to DA-MSA translation rather than pure general translation errors.
 (6) \textbf{Usability:} The taxonomy should remain manageable in size, balancing high-level categories with sufficient granularity.

-\textbf{Taxonomy Structure:} The Ara-HOPE taxonomy categorizes DA-MSA translation errors into three hierarchically structured types: (1) \textbf{Fluency Error (FLU):} Grammatical or linguistic errors in the MSA translation, independent of the DA source sentence.
+\textbf{Taxonomy Structure:} The Ara-HOPE taxonomy categorizes DA-MSA translation errors into three hierarchically structured classes: (1) \textbf{Fluency Error (FLU):} Grammatical or linguistic errors in the MSA translation, independent of the DA source sentence.
 (2) \textbf{Meaning Transfer Error:} Failures to accurately preserve source meaning.
 This category includes Proper Name (PRN) errors, referring to incorrect translations of names of people, places, or organizations; Dialect-Specific Term (TRM) errors, which involve untranslated or mistranslated dialectal expressions that alter meaning; and General Semantic Mistranslation (GSMIS) errors, which includes omissions, additions, or other semantic changes.
 (3) \textbf{Adaptation Error (ADP):} Translations that are unnatural or contextually inappropriate in tone, style, or intent.

-GSMIS captures global meaning changes arising from DA’s contextual dependencies and includes all meaning changes not covered by PRN or TRM.
+GSMIS captures global meaning changes arising from the model's inability to handle DA’s contextual dependencies and includes all meaning changes not covered by PRN or TRM.
 This category was introduced after observing that LLMs often produce semantic distortions beyond proper name or dialect-specific term mistranslations.

 \textbf{Decision Tree Implementation} While a list format effectively outlined the taxonomy, it was later reformatted as a decision tree to reduce cognitive load for our minimally trained evaluators.
-The decision tree guides annotators through hierarchical error categories, as shown in Figure~\ref{fig:annotation-tree}.
+The decision tree guides annotators through hierarchical error categories, as shown in Figure~\ref{fig:arabic-annotation-tree} in the Appendix.
+An English translated version of the tree is provided in Figure~\ref{fig:annotation-tree} in the Appendix.

 This structure simplifies annotation by providing step-by-step guidance, helping evaluators understand the evaluation process, handle multiple error types systematically, and make consistent judgment at each level.
-The tree begins with the three primary categories (Fluency, Meaning Transfer, and Adaptation) and expands into more specific subcategories.
+The tree begins with the three primary categories (Fluency, Meaning Transfer, and Adaptation) and expands into more granular subcategories.
 Each node presents a yes/no question to minimize subjective judgments.
+Since some error types (e.g. Dialect-Specific Term) can be challenging to distinguish from other categories, we provided annotators with a table of annotation guidelines with illustrative examples to clarify the distinctions between error types.
+The guidelines can be found in Figure~\ref{fig:annotation-guidelines} in the Appendix.